 When determining therapy for primary bone tumors, several factors are considered including the dog’s physical condition (ability to ambulate, history of arthritis), potential for spread of disease (metastasis), prognostic factors (elevation in blood markers, most notably alkaline phosphatase), and the family’s goals for quality of life.
-For tumors of the limbs, amputation, is most frequently recommended.
+For tumors of the limbs, amputation is most frequently recommended.
 Though amputation is an aggressive therapy, the majority of patients respond favorably to this procedure given the severe pain associated with the presence of the primary lesion.
 The risk of fracture is also eliminated.
 Limb-sparing procedures can be pursued should the location and features of the tumor be amenable to the procedure.
 Risks include fracture and infection.

 Stereotactic radiation is another approach for some lesions as determined by diagnostic evaluation.
-This modality of treatment provides pain relief without requiring amputation, though risk of fracture is possible.
+This modality of treatment provides pain relief without requiring amputation, though the risk of fracture is possible.

 Chemotherapy is recommended for many primary bone tumors, in conjunction with both surgery and/or radiation therapy.
 For osteosarcoma specifically, treatment includes administration of intravenous (IV) chemotherapy every few weeks for a set number of treatments with the goal of prolonging quality of life rather than cure.
 Prognosis with surgery and chemotherapy is estimated at 12-14 months with excellent pain control and quality of life.
 Prognosis with amputation alone is estimated at 4-5 months.
 If no amputation is pursued, the prognosis is similar, however, without intervention the pet’s quality of life is usually poor due to intractable pain.

-Primary bone tumors of the axial skeleton are usually assessed with CT scan.
+Primary bone tumors of the axial skeleton are usually assessed with a CT scan.
 Complete surgical removal may not be possible.
 If surgery is done, and microscopic tumor cells are left behind, the tumor is likely to recur at the same site and follow-up therapy with radiation will be recommended.
 Average survival is dependent on site and treatment pursued.
 The most common cause of treatment failure is local tumor recurrence and chemotherapy may be indicated based on completeness of resection, evaluation of tumor behavior, and extent of disease.

-Palliative options are available for dogs and is directed at alleviating pain and clinical signs.
+Palliative options are available for dogs and are directed at alleviating pain and clinical signs.
 Options include oral medications and the administration of IV bone supportive medications called bisphosphonates.
 Radiation therapy may also provide pain relief and a course may be provided to this effect.

 What are the side effects?

 Side effects are associated with the treatment modality selected.
 Recovery from anesthesia and brief hospitalization are required with any surgical procedure and risks include those associated with any form of anesthesia and surgery.
 Radiation therapy also includes the use of anesthesia during treatments with minimal side effects from the treatments directly.
-There is a risk of fracture in patients who undergo limb salvage procedures (e.g. limb sparing surgery or radiation therapy).
+There is a risk of fracture in patients who undergo limb salvage procedures (e.g. limb-sparing surgery or radiation therapy).
 Side effects of chemotherapy are infrequent but can include temporary mild gastrointestinal upset such as vomiting or diarrhea.
 Decreased appetite and lethargy may also occur.
 Your pet will be prescribed supportive medications for nausea (should decreased appetite, or increased salivation, or drooling occur) and diarrhea for you to have on hand at home to use if necessary.
 It is best to be proactive with these medications and administer them as soon as signs are noted.
 Should you have any questions, your oncology team is available to assist.

 Concerns of chemotherapy for my pet:

 Chemotherapy often carries a negative impression, especially with our understanding of chemotherapy in human medicine.
 Our approach to chemotherapy in veterinary medicine is focused on limiting severe side effects and providing increased quality of life.
-Chemotherapy in human medicine is provided with intent to cure by using very high doses and increased side effects.
+Chemotherapy in human medicine is provided with the intent to cure by using very high doses and increased side effects.
 As quality of life is imperative for our pets, doses are adjusted and your pet is monitored to limit severe side effects.
 Hair loss is rare except in certain breeds such as poodles.
 Though there is a slight risk of hospitalization in our pet population and mild gastrointestinal upset, the majority of pets tolerate therapy well.
 Should you have concerns during therapy, speak with your oncologist in order to develop a tailored plan for your pet.